Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps

-One of my favorite Mammoth Lakes water activities is to grab a tube and float down the Owens River.
-Especially in Summer, when the area gets hot and dry, there’s nothing better than taking a dip in the refreshing water and relaxing on the surface of the water.
+One of my favorite water activities in Mammoth Lakes is to grab a tube and float down the Owens River.
+Especially in summer, when the area gets hot and dry, there’s nothing better than taking a dip in the refreshing water!

 Horseback Riding Tour